EDITOR’S NOTE: This blog is for educational purposes only. Please refer to the appropriate state and federal websites for more information.

 No doubt one of the hottest topics in employment law is minimum wage – there are currently 440 minimum wage bills that have been either proposed or enacted since 2020.
 Changes to minimum wage can happen on the city, state, or federal level and employers should be paying close attention to conversations on all fronts in order to prepare for new legislation.
 Within trucking, this is most likely to impact fleets who employ local or short-haul drivers on an hourly pay schedule, although most regulations require long-haul drivers on per-mile schedules to make minimum wages as well.

 With so much in the transportation and trucking industries being contested on a federal level it is important for drivers and fleet managers to stay up-to-date on policies and regulations.
 Check back often for the latest in industry news and updates!
-And if you are a fleet manager or owner operator looking to expand your business, check out Triumph Business Capital’s solutions for fleets and truckers.
+And if you are a fleet manager or owner operator looking to expand your business, check out Triumph, formerly known as Triumph Business Capital’s solutions for fleets and truckers.